-Action # Title Description Total Funds Contributing 2.a Partnerships/Outdoor Education Quality outdoor education experiences, service learning and community service and action relies upon community partnerships.
-ECS and school-site leadership will develop and sustain partnerships in order to increase engagement of unduplicated pupils, so they are able to access resources, experience, and expertise related to their educational/career plans.
-Overnight field trips and day field trips will contribute to wellness and healing efforts as they will allow students to experience open space, wilderness, a sense of belonging in outdoor environments, and community building outside of school.
-Substantial evidence supports the value of outdoor education programs for promoting healthy adolescent development (Cason & Gillis, 1994; Dillon et al., 2006; Hattie, Marsh, Neill, & Richards, 1997; Norton & Watt, 2013). \$284,250 Y
+Action # Title Description Total Funds Contributing 2.a Partnerships/Outdoor Education ECS and school-site leadership will develop and sustain partnerships in order to increase quality outdoor education engagement of unduplicated pupils, so they are able to access resources, experience, and develop expertise related to their educational/career plans.
+Overnight excursions and day field trips will contribute to whole child wellness and allow students to explore open space, wilderness, while enhancing their sense of belonging and community building outside of the classroom.
+Substantial evidence supports the value of outdoor education programs for promoting healthy adolescent development (Cason & Gillis, 1994; Dillon et al., 2006; Hattie, Marsh, Neill, & Richards, 1997; Norton & Watt, 2013). \$419,812 Y